-HACK AN EXOPLANET Becoming a Space Detective Your mission is to analyse Cheops data of the exoplanets KELT-3b and TOI-560c and complete the missing information in their case files.
+HACK AN EXOPLANET Becoming a Space Detective Your mission is to analyse Cheops data of the exoplanets KELT-3b, TOI-560c, K2-141 b & c and complete the missing information in their case files.
 Through its science missions ESA is searching for the answer to the biggest questions of our time, such as the mysteries of our Universe, the understanding of our Solar System and the search for habitable planets or life outside our home planet.
-In these challenges you will join scientists in the search for these answers and help them understand these two mysterious alien worlds.
+In these challenges you will join scientists in the search for these answers and help them understand these mysterious alien worlds.